OfficeDev/Property-Inspection-Code-Sample/README.md

 > For more info on Cocoapods setup see the Office 365 SDK for iOS [wiki](https://github.com/OfficeDev/Office-365-SDK-for-iOS/wiki/Cocoapods-Setup) and [their site](http://cocoapods.org).

 **iOS App Configuration**
 After the iOS Apps are deployed, you need to configure them to work with an O365 / Azure Tenancy and the Azure Active Directory Applications you created.
+This section describes how to do it.

 **Configure iPad Apps settings**

 To configure the iPad Apps settings follow these instructions.
 You need to perform these same steps for both the Inspection and Repair iOS apps.

+1. In XCode, run the **iPad App**.
-1. Tap the **iPad App** on the iPad to open it.
+2. Tap the **iPad App** on the iPad to open it.
-2. After the iPad App is loaded and the Sign In screen is displayed, push the **home button** two times and close/terminate the running instance of the application.
+3. After the iPad App is loaded and the Sign In screen is displayed, push the **home button** two times and close/terminate the running instance of the application.
-3. Next, open the **native iOS Settings App**.
+4. Next, open the **native iOS Settings App**.
-4. In the left column, tap the **name of the app**.
+5. In the left column, tap the **name of the app**.
-5. Enter the values which correspond to the Azure Active Directory application you created for the iPad Apps.
+6. Enter the values which correspond to the Azure Active Directory application you created for the iPad Apps.
-6. Enter the URL to the Site Collection created by the Property Manager My App.
+7. Enter the URL to the Site Collection created by the Property Manager My App.
-7. Enter the email address for the Dispatcher. (katiej&#64;&lt;Your Tenancy&gt;.onmicrosoft.com)
+8. Enter the email address for the Dispatcher. (katiej&#64;&lt;Your Tenancy&gt;.onmicrosoft.com)

 These are the values that must be configured.